DucksAreVeryCoolDev/roblox-scripts/README.md

 Credit is not required but appreciated!

-# CREDITS
+# ROBLOX
-forceAccessory.lua : @DucksAreVeryCoolDev
+My username is DucksAreVeryCoolDev (@treacleandtoffee2020)